Software testing

-Software testing can provide objective, independent information about the quality of software and risk of its failure to users or sponsors.
+Software testing can provide objective, independent information about the quality of software and the risk of its failure to a user or sponsor or any other stakeholder.

-Software testing can determine the correctness of software under the assumption of some specific hypotheses (see the hierarchy of testing difficulty below), testing cannot identify all the failures within the software.
-Instead, it furnishes a criticism or comparison that compares the state and behavior of the product against test oracles — principles or mechanisms by which someone might recognize a problem.
-These oracles may include (but are not limited to) specifications, contracts, comparable products, past versions of the same product, inferences about intended or expected purpose, user or customer expectations, relevant standards, applicable laws, or other criteria.
+Software testing can determine the correctness of software for specific scenarios but cannot determine correctness for all scenarios.
+It cannot find all bugs.

+Based on the criteria for measuring correctness from an oracle, software testing employs principles and mechanisms that might recognize a problem.
+Examples of oracles include specifications, contracts, comparable products, past versions of the same product, inferences about intended or expected purpose, user or customer expectations, relevant standards, and applicable laws.